inveniosoftware/invenio/docs/tutorials/build-a-repository.rst

 **docker-compose.full.yml**

-  This file contains a full-fledged definition of a production-like application infrastructure.
+  This file contains a full-fledged definition of a more scalable application infrastructure.
 It has all of the ``docker-compose.yml`` file's containers defined, and additionally: